What do I do when a parent is experiencing dementia?

 It’s also important to understand that this diagnosis is a part of your life on an emotional level.
 Once your outings with your father or mother move from social to necessary and you are keeping track of responsibilities that directly contribute to your father’s well-being, such as treatments and medications, you have entered the role as caregiver.
 This can be a hard thing to adjust to when you are trying to balance work, kids, relationships and everything else in life.
 Your loved one can still live for 10 or more years with a diagnosis of dementia or Alzheimer’s.
 This means that your new role is a serious commitment that you will need to fully embrace in order to provide your father with the quality care he deserves.

-Taking care of a parent struggling with Alzheimer’s or dementia is not something that you can handle on your own.
+Taking care of a parent with dementia is not something that you can handle on your own.
 You need to take care of yourself and may want to spend time talking to others about your daily struggles with this new phase of life.
 This can include your spouse, siblings and doctors.
 However, there are many national organizations that offer support groups for children of parents with dementia that you can join for added guidance.
 These include your local chapter of the National Association Area Agency on Aging or the Alzheimer’s Association.

 If you can, find others that can help you with caregiving along the way, too.
 Not only does this give you a break to spend time with your family and relax, but it’s better for your parent.
 Spending more time with others helps an Alzheimer’s parent engage with others while participating in other activities.